rokath/tip/docs/TipUserManual.md

 ### Bytes and Numbers

 COBS and TCOBS are starting or ending with some control characters and these are linked togeter to distinguish them from data bytes.
-But there is also an other otion.
+But there is also an other option.

 If there is a buffer of, let's say 20 bytes, we can consider it as a 20-digit number with 256 ciphers.
 To free like 8 characters for special usage, we could transform the 20 times 256 cipher number into a 21 or 22 times 248 ciphers number.
 This transformation is possible, but very computing intensive because of many divisions by 248, or a different base number.
 So this is no solution for small MCUs.
 But a division by 128 is cheap!
 If we transform the 256 base into a 128 base, we only need to perform a shift operation for the conversion.
 This way we get 128 special characters usable for compressing and framing.